-Richard A. Hocker, Founder, Director, Chief Investment Officer and Chief Executive Officer.
+Richard A. Hocker, Chief Executive Officer and Director.
 Information about Mr. Hocker is provided above.
 Mr. Hocker has managed the Fund since inception in 2015.

-Eric J. Green, CFA, Senior Managing Partner and Director of Research.
+Eric J. Green, CFA, Chief Investment Officer of Equity, Senior Portfolio Manager, and Senior Managing Partner.
 Information about Mr. Green is provided above.
 Mr. Green has managed the Fund since inception in 2015.

-Joseph C. Maguire, CFA, Partner and Senior Portfolio Manager.
+Joseph C. Maguire, CFA, Director of Research, Senior Portfolio Manager, Chair of the Equity Risk Committee and Senior Managing Partner.
 Mr. Maguire joined the Advisor in 2005.
 Previously, he was with Acquisition Management Services, Inc. and PricewaterhouseCoopers LLP.
 Mr. Maguire received a B.B.A. from The College of William and Mary and an M.B.A. from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.
 Mr. Maguire has managed the Fund since inception in 2015.